-The Independent Remuneration Panel has reviewed the Councillors' Allowances scheme and, on behalf of the Panel, I present the report and recommendations for the payment of Members' Allowances for 2018/19- 2021/22.
+The Independent Remuneration Panel has reviewed the Special Responsibility Allowances as a result of minor changes being made to the Governance Structure, on behalf of the Panel, I present the report and recommendations for the payment of Members' Allowances for 2021/22.
 This report is required by the Local Authorities (Members' Allowances) (England) Regulations 2003.
 In conducting this review, the Independent Remuneration Panel has had regard to the 2006 'Statutory Guidance on Members Allowances.